svozza/eb-healthd-middleware/README.md

 The first step is to create an `.ebextensions` folder that is uploaded in the same zip archive as your `Dockerrun.aws.json` file.
-Place the following yaml file in `.ebextensions` ensuring that you replace the placeholder with the name of the container you wish to monitor.
-This informs the health monitoring agent as to where to find the logs on the host and also set up a Cron job to periodically delete rotated logs.
+Place the following yaml file in `.ebextensions` ensuring the placeholder is replaced with the name of the container to be monitored.
+This informs the health monitoring agent as to where to find the logs on the host and also sets up a Cron job to periodically delete rotated logs.

 ```yaml
 files: